bc

 Blurb

 Courtney finds herself in a life-altering situation after a wild bachelorette party in a distant city.
 The discovery of an unexpected pregnancy, combined with her devout Catholic beliefs, leads her on a unique journey.
 Against the odds, she gives birth to triplets and dedicates herself to providing the best life possible for her boys.
 When her father suggests an unconventional solution—marrying a family friend who's willing to embrace the challenge of raising her children—Courtney agrees, believing she can learn to love him over time.
 But there's a startling twist waiting for her at the marriage certificate office.
 Unbeknownst to Courtney, she's already married to billionaire Hassan Rahim Wood, a half-Arab, half-Scottish bachelor.
-Their paths crossed four years ago, but Courtney has no recollection of the encounter.
+Their paths crossed five years ago, but Courtney has no recollection of the encounter.
 She wonders however if the man is the real father of her children and if not, just how complicated could her life get?
 As Courtney unravels the truth about her past and discovers her mysterious marriage, she must grapple with unforeseen consequences.

 chap-preview